Accelerating Physics-Based Electromigration Analysis via Rational Krylov Subspaces: Preliminaries

 which governs the evolution of electromigration-induced stress within each interconnect segment and can be formulated as a linear time-invariant (LTI) system.
 Once the stress reaches the critical stress, a void will be nucleated at the cathode node of the wire segment.
 The void volume $V_v(t)$ in a multi-segment interconnect is governed by atom conservation, relating hydrostatic stress to the amount of depleted material~\cite{Korhonen:1993bb}:

 where $\Omega_L$ is the remaining wire domain, $\sigma(t)$ is the hydrostatic stress field, and $B$ is the (effective) bulk modulus of the metal.
-Once the void exceeds the critical size (such as the width of the wire), current is partially diverted through the barrier, and the wire resistance increases, which can be approximated as
+Once the void exceeds the critical size, such as the wire width, current is partially diverted through the barrier, and the wire resistance increases, which can be approximated as

 where $W$ and $H$ are the copper line width and thickness, $\rho_{\mathrm{Ta}}$ and $\rho_{\mathrm{Cu}}$ are the resistivities of barrier (e.g., Ta/TaN) and Cu, and $h_{\mathrm{Ta}}$ is the barrier thickness.
 Here $V_{\mathrm{crit}}$ denotes the critical void volume (or an equivalent critical cross-section length in 1D).